 a) Completely free solutions

-- Cons: You can’t have your own domain; Generally they are harder – sometime impossible – to be set up search engine friendly; Limited possibilities of design; Possible limitation on monetization (e.g. advertisements); Somewhat decreased value over a full domain in the eyes of visitors; It’s not yours legally – should the service be shut down, you might lose everything; Much harder to move from these platforms once you decide to use your own domain; You are limited to one provider.
+- Cons: You can’t have your own domain; Generally they are harder – sometimes impossible – to rank in search engines; Limited design; Limitations on monetization; Somewhat decreased value over a full domain in the eyes of visitors; It’s not yours legally – should the service be shut down, you might lose everything; Much harder to move from these platforms once you decide to use your own domain; You are limited to one provider.

 b) Ready to invest a few bucks?

-Here is a short list what you need to set up your own domain – below you’ll find instructions and suggestions on each of these in step 5:
+Here is a short list of what you need in this case.
+But don’t be overwhelmed, below you’ll find instructions and suggestions on each of these in step 5.

 - Domain name